-- Blood test: to measure levels of gases, potassium and sodium in the blood to check for damage to the central nervous system (CNS).
+- Blood test: This measures gas levels, as well as potassium and sodium in the blood, to check for damage to the central nervous system (CNS).

-- Urine test: to check kidney function; darker urine is a sign that the patient has a heat-related condition
+- Urine test: This checks kidney function.
+Darker urine is a sign that the patient has a heat-related condition.

-- Muscle test: to check if any damage has been done to the muscle tissue
+- Muscle test: This confirms whether any damage has been done to the muscle tissue.

-- X-rays: to investigate damage to the internal organs.
+- X-rays: These can investigate any damage to the internal organs.

-Although high summer temperatures are rarely considered a health threat, in the US, they kill more people than hurricanes, tornadoes, floods and lightning combined.
-As a result, they should be treated with caution.9
+Although high summer temperatures are rarely considered a health threat, in the US, they kill more people than hurricanes, tornadoes, floods, and lightning combined.
+As a result, they should be treated with caution.7

 Heatstroke is a potentially life-threatening condition, but it is avoidable.
 Remaining cool and hydrated is essential.
 Below are some simple ways in which this can be achieved: